tbook-dev/incentive-layer-docs/README.md

 ### Phase 1: **Incentive Passport(1 week development)**&#x20;

 1. Integrate TONConnect wallet on Incentive Passport, enable users to create and use Incentive Passport with one click through TONConnect wallet.&#x20;
-2. Build TBook Incentive Passport TMA, allowing users to use Incentive Passport on telegram and Builder Scores through TMA.
+2. Build TBook Incentive Passport TMA, allowing users to use Incentive Passport on telegram and WISE Scores through TMA.

-### Phase 2: **TBook Builder Score Engine(2 weeks development)**&#x20;
+### Phase 2: **TBook WISE Score Engine(2 weeks development)**&#x20;

 1. Build TBook attestation scheme, allow users to attest their social and multi-chain activities on Incentive Passport.
-2. Build TON Builder Score engine.
+2. Build TON WISE Score engine.
 The engine handles the fundamental logic of users' Builder Score index data aggregation, as well as the ranking of users.

-### Phase 3: **TON Builder Score Leaderboard(1 week development)**&#x20;
+### Phase 3: **TON WISE Score Leaderboard(1 week development)**&#x20;

 1. Build TBook Incentive Passport Telegram Mini App as the user interface for the telegram community.
-2. Build TON Builder Score Leaderboard, where all parties are able to view the top community builders.
+2. Build TON WISE Score Leaderboard, where all parties are able to view the top community builders.
 Web3 projects can find their best choice of community builders profiles.

 ## 5 Conclusion

-The TON Builder Score will be a critical piece of infrastructure to accelerate the growth of the web3 projects built on TON and those who want to onboard TON.
+The TON WISE Score will be a critical piece of infrastructure to accelerate the growth of the web3 projects built on TON and those who want to onboard TON.
 The key value of TON Builder Score would be:

 1. Creating a standard for user activity and reputation measurement on TON.
 Enabling users to digitalize their impact.
 2. Helping projects to airdrop to a user crowd that has the highest potential of boosting their growth efficiently.